I noticed that as of late, I haven’t been covering SEO enough and I’ll explain what it really means.

 Well that’s because Google always optimizes which websites will appear for which searches based on many different variables.
 Do note that despite these constant changes, there are ways to maintain stable rankings on Google if you just do what they like.

-What is your job when it comes to SEO?
+What is your job when it comes to doing SEO?

 Remember that one key?
 Well here it is: